 Similarly, the fact that there were superstitions among the people in the days of Joseph Smith is no evidence whatever that the Church came of such superstition.

 Joseph Smith himself wrote or dictated his history.
 It is his testimony of what occurred, and he sealed that testimony with his life.
 It is written in language clear and plain and unmistakable.
 From an ancient record he translated the Book of Mormon by the gift and power of God.
 It is here for all to see and handle and read.
 Those who have read with faith and inquired in prayer have come to a certain knowledge that it is true.
 The present effort of trying to find some other explanation for the organization of the Church, for the origin of the Book of Mormon, and for the priesthood with its keys and powers will be similar to other anti-Mormon fads which have come and blossomed and faded.
 Truth will prevail.
 A knowledge of that truth comes by effort and study, yes.
 But it comes primarily as a gift from God to those who seek in faith.
 23

 Will the anti-Mormonism of the past continue to become mainstream LDS history?
 Or will we heed President Hinckley’s warning?
 The question is: where do you stand?

 - Did Lucy Mack Smith “associate” magic rituals with religion?
 (Responding to Rough Stone Rolling, pg.
 50-51)

-- Joseph Smith Forum FAQ: Did Joseph Smith mix Christianity with Nineteenth Century tradition and magical powers?
+- Joseph Smith Foundation FAQ: Did Joseph Smith mix Christianity with Nineteenth Century tradition and magical powers?
 Did he attempt to employ dark arts to discover hidden treasure?